Skip to Content

 When facing assault and battery charges in Georgia, it is essential to have a qualified criminal defense lawyer by your side.
 Our firm’s attorneys can work with you to develop an effective legal strategy that will protect your rights while navigating the complexities of the court system.

-With our knowledge of laws, criminal justice procedures, and the legal skills we have honed over decades, we are well-equipped to handle any situation arising from such accusations.
+With our knowledge of laws, criminal justice procedures, and legal skills honed over decades, we are well-equipped to handle any situation arising from such accusations.
 We can help identify potential defenses or mitigating factors that could be used during trial proceedings as well as negotiate favorable plea deals when appropriate.

 Contact Us